-- The second way is to use the training glove we stick to the stick, it will help us make a positive phase exercise;
+- The second way is to use the training gloves we stick to the sticks, it will help us make a positive phase exercise

 - The fifth way, which I personally would not recommend, is to shorten the exercise movement, which on the side may look a little comical and immediately comes to the realization that the person performing the exercise has significant strength and technical problems.
 It can be said that it’s conscious motion sickness.